openforis/sepal-doc/docs/source/cli/ofgt.rst

 NAME
 ####

-oft-calc - is a raster image calculator.
+:code:`oft-calc` - is a raster image calculator.

 SYNOPSIS
 ########